lisvensson/planago/planago/README.md

 ### 1. User logs in

-- Chooses Google or Microsoft as authentication provider
+- Chooses Google or Discord as authentication provider
 - Better Auth handles OAuth flow and session creation
 - User is redirected to `/planago/skapa-resplan`